top of page

 The vast majority of these wasps are either very small and seldom seen, and/or almost impossible to identify from photos.
 There are also around thirty families to consider so, not surprisingly, only a few are going to be represented here.

-The CHALCIDOIDEA superfamily, which is probably the most challenging of all the insect groups, is represented in Britain by just over 1700 mainly very small parasitoid wasps that are notoriously difficult to identify even with microscopic examination.
-They are separated into sixteen families, some of which comprise only a single, or few, species, while others, such as Eulophidae and Pteromalidae, include many hundreds.
+The CHALCIDOIDEA superfamily, which is probably the most challenging of all insect groups, is represented in Britain by around 1800 mostly very small (< 3mm) parasitoid wasps that are notoriously difficult to identify even with microscopic examination.
+They had been traditionally separated into sixteen families, some of which comprised just a single or only a few species, while others, notably Eulophidae and Pteromalidae included many hundreds.

 Brachymeria tibialis